African Grey Parrot Facts – African Grey Parrots As Pets

 Why Is My Parrot Neurotic?

-Neurotic-type behaviours are formed from stress, insecurities, fears and lack of confidence.
+Neurotic-type behaviors are formed from stress, insecurities, fears, and lack of confidence.
 If you think about it, most parrots are hardwired to flee from danger.
 We automatically expect it to understand all the strange things in its environment without the security of its flock.
 Coupled with the fact that wild Congo grey babies remain with the family unit much longer to develop emotionally than they do in the domestic pet trade today.
 Timneh Greys don’t normally have as many issues, as they mature a lot quicker than Congo Greys.

 African greys also have a reputation for being fearful of new things introduced into their environment.
 While this often is true, it is possible for an African grey parrot to accept change if done gently and gradually.